spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-intro.md

 2. In GitHub, change your Example Project branch to `multiserver-tutorial-start`.</br>
 To do this, open a terminal window, navigate to directory containing your cloned Example Project (this will be    `...\UnrealEngine\samples\UnrealGDKExampleProject`) and enter `git checkout -b multiserver-tutorial-start`.
 3. Open the project in Visual Studio.</br>
-To do this, in Windows Explorer, in the directory `...\UnrealEngine\samples\UnrealGDKExampleProject\Game`, double-click on `GDKShooter.sln`.
+To do this, in File Explorer, in the directory `...\UnrealEngine\samples\UnrealGDKExampleProject\Game`, double-click on `GDKShooter.sln`.
 4. In Visual Studio, select **Local Windows Debugger** in the toolbar to open your project in the Unreal Editor.

 You can now set up replication of health changes.